samucodesh/intro/contributing/i18n-guidelines.md

 However, we know some contributors are willing to translate and help our courses to reach a broader audience.
 We value these contributions! ✨

-Please keep reading if you want to translate the [Open Source Education Path with OpenSauced](https://opensauced.pizza/learn/#/).
+Please keep reading if you want to translate the [Open Source Education Path](https://opensauced.pizza/learn/#/).

 ## Why Translating Our Courses